 We know.
 That’s not really what you wanted to hear.
 When people hear the word “fruit,” what comes to mind for most of us is more along the lines of apples, watermelon, bananas, oranges...the sweet stuff.

 Unfortunately, most of the time, eating that sweet stuff in even standard servings may be enough to kick you right out of ketosis.
-Because of this, many keto plans say “no way!” to sweet, sugary, carb-y fruits.
+Because of this, apples and grapes are not good choices to eat on keto— and it may be better to treat them more like candy.

 ####<p style="color: rgba(20, 117, 135, 1)">How Fruit Affects Weight Loss on Keto</p>